MattPutnam/CadenzaJS/README.md

 * Plug in your USB-MIDI keyboard, and tell me what it shows up in the app as.
 I want to have a feature to auto-detect keyboards based on their MIDI ports.
 * Write synth config files for your hardware.
 Find the manual, look up the MIDI specification, and crib off one of the existing ones in `src/synthesizers`.
 Let me know if there's something that Cadenza doesn't support.
 Or just tell me what you'd like to use.
 * Contribute a better color scheme.
 I'm not much of a designer, so my colors are largely cribbed off of MainStage and other apps where I liked their colors.
-If you want to do this, yell at me to consolidate the colors into one file first.

 ### More advanced ways you can contribute